mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 You can pass props to the icons and buttons as shown below:

-{{"demo": "ArrowSwitcherComponentProps.js", "defaultCodeOpen": false, "disableAd": true}}
+{{"demo": "ArrowSwitcherComponentProps.js", "defaultCodeOpen": false}}

 ### Component

 You can pass custom components—to replace the icons, for example—as shown below:

-{{"demo": "ArrowSwitcherComponent.js", "defaultCodeOpen": false, "disableAd": true}}
+{{"demo": "ArrowSwitcherComponent.js", "defaultCodeOpen": false}}